Arif1234/Bike-Sharing-Assignment/README.md

 ### 5. Feature Importance:
 - Analyze the relative importance of different features in predicting demand.
 This guides resource allocation and marketing strategies.

-## General Information
-- This model provides a reliable tool for predicting bike sharing demand, accounting for various temporal, environmental, and operational factors.
-It offers valuable insights for operational planning, resource allocation, and marketing strategies in the bike sharing system.
-The model highlights the importance of weather conditions, seasonal trends, and yearly growth, providing a solid foundation for business decision-making and expansion strategies for BoomBikes.
-- BoomBikes Dataset provided by upGrad is used here.

 ## Key Factors and Insights
 - Most influential factors: